ducksouplab/deploy-ducksoup/README.md

 For each service listed below, two example links are given:

-- if run on your developer machine, refer to the port declared in the `.env` file, for instance http://localhost:8180/ for the experiment
+- if run on your developer machine, refer to the port declared in the `.env` file, for instance http://localhost:8180/ for otree
-- if run on a server accessible at `ducksoup-host.com` and behind a nginx `location` as described [previously](#host-configuration), the link would be https://ducksoup-host.com/experiment
+- if run on a server accessible at `ducksoup-host.com` and behind a nginx `location` as described [previously](#host-configuration), the link would be https://ducksoup-host.com/otree

 ### DuckSoup